 Given a support RGB image $I^s \in \mathbb{R}^{3 \times w \times h }$ and a support mask $\mathbf{M}^s \in \{0,1\}^{w \times h}$, where w and h are the width and height of the image, the support feature maps of $I^s$ are $F^s \in \mathbb{R}^{c \times w' \times h' }$, where c is the number of channels, $w'$ and $h'$ are the width and height of the feature maps.
 Feature masking is performed after matching the mask to the feature size using the bilinear interpolation.
 We denote a function resizing the mask as $\tau (\cdot) : \mathbb{R}^{ w \times h }$ $ \rightarrow \mathbb{R}^{c \times w' \times h' } $ .
 Then, the feature masking features $F^{FM}$$\in \mathbb{R}^{c \times w' \times h'}$ are computed according to Eqn.~\ref{equ:1},

 where $\odot$ denotes the Hadamard product.
 Zhang \textit{et al.}~\cite{Zhang2020SGOneSG} fit the feature size to the mask size, but we conversely fit the mask to the feature size.

-Filter masking(FM), which is the core part of Masked Average Pooling (MAP)~\cite{Zhang2020SGOneSG}, is utilized to eliminate background information from support features and has become the de facto technique for masking feature maps, appearing in several recent few-shot segmentation methods \cite{Zhang2020SGOneSG,CANet,PFENet,PANet,yang2021mining} even in current state-of-the-art~\cite{HSNet}.
+Feature masking (FM), which forms the core part of Masked Average Pooling~(MAP)~\cite{Zhang2020SGOneSG}, is utilized to eliminate background information from support features and has become the de facto technique for masking feature maps, appearing in several recent few-shot segmentation methods \cite{Zhang2020SGOneSG,CANet,PFENet,PANet,yang2021mining} even in current state-of-the-art~\cite{HSNet}.
 However, FM inadvertently eliminates both the background and the target object information because one pixel from the last layer's feature map corresponds to many pixels in the input image.

-Fig.~\ref{fig:receptive_field} shows that the one pixel of the feature map could contain background and target object information together~\cite{receptive_analysis}.
+Fig.~\ref{fig:receptive_field} shows that one pixel of the feature map could contain background and target object information together~\cite{receptive_analysis}.
 This is further analyzed in Fig.~\ref{fig:feature_difference}, which clearly shows that FM loses useful information through its masking and progressively worsens with deeper layers.
-If a target object in the support set appears very small, the segmentation of the query image becomes much more difficult because features are fed into network with relatively large proportion of undesired background features.
+If a target object in the support set appears very small, the segmentation of the query image becomes even more challenging because the features are fed into network with relatively large proportion of undesired background features.
 Fig.~\ref{fig:comparison} shows the limitation of FM.